The Abomination of Heinz Carbonara

 The taste test

 Each strand of "spaghetti" is exactly 2 inches long, which is presumably why this product has quickly earned the nickname "a can of worms".
-The length of each noodle means they're not actually spaghetti at all because pasta must be at least 25 cm to be worthy of the name.
+The length of each noodle means they're not spaghetti at all because pasta must be at least 25 cm to be worthy of the name.
 It's not even the false advertising that annoys us.
 Everyone knows the best thing about spaghetti is that you get to twirl it around your fork.
 With noodles so short, twirling them is impossible.
-With noodles so soft and overcooked, forking them is impossible too because they disintegrate with only the gentlest of touches.
-That means the only way to eat this stuff is to literally spoon it into your mouth.
+With noodles so soft and overcooked, forking them is impossible, too, because they disintegrate with only the gentlest of touches.
+That means the only way to eat this stuff is to spoon it into your mouth.

 Just don't you dare serve it on toast.